 Repeating the process with our second daughter, Aoife, born in October 2014.

-Parenting while blind or visually impaired requires a combination of preparation, ingenuity, and most of all creativity.
-Blind Motherhood offers a place for parents to share their experiences together as we face the joys and challenges that come with raising our kids.
+My daughters are happy, safe and healthy!
+I have learned that being a blind or visually impaired parent requires a combination of preparation, ingenuity, and most of all creativity.
+At Blind Motherhood, I openly share my experiences giving you honest insight into the joys and challenges that come with raising two kids as a disabled parent.